TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

             page.inlineJS.10 = TEXT
             page.inlineJS.10.value = function a(val) { alert(val); }

-         with config.removeDefaultJS = external the inlineJS is moved to external file.
+         With config.removeDefaultJS = external the inlineJS is moved to external file.

-         with config.minifyJS = 1 the inlineJS will be minified as well.
+         With config.minifyJS = 1 (removed in TYPO3 6.0) the inlineJS was
+         minified as well.

          **Note** : This option was deprecated and has been removed in TYPO3 4.3.
 Use jsInline instead.

    Default